Rules & Regulations

 - Legal obligations imposed on the NBRAC by federal, state or local requirements, and which affect, directly or indirectly, aeronautical activity, shall be deemed a part of these standards, and shall be incorporated into any new agreement, extension or amendment of any pre-existing agreement and/or lease.

-- A fixed base operator or tenant shall be required to comply at all times with safety, health or sanitary codes of the City and the Commonwealth.
+- A fixed base operator or tenant shall be required to comply at all times with safety, health or sanitary codes of the City and the Commonwealth, as well as the Airport Certification Manual, Airport Security Plan.

 - No activities, except those specifically authorized by the NBRAC and/or the Airport Manager shall be conducted on leased premises.